dronedeploy/functions-templates/oauth-function-template/template/README.md

 `Forbidden` status, then appropriate `OAuth Table` is cleaned up in the same way as the user logging out.

-The `credentialsKey` parameter is optional parameter, which is used to store custom credentials keys, which are set into oauth2 `client.id` and `client.secret`.
+The `credentialKeys` parameter is optional parameter, which is used to store custom credentials keys, which are set into oauth2 `client.id` and `client.secret`.
 If missing default values (`CLIENT_ID`, `CLIENT_SECRET`) are applied.
 If keys are defined for specific settings, the Environment variables with given keys, should be provided.